 Delivering 30 hours sustainably

-Emma is a childminder and was one of the providers involved in the early implementation pilot of 30 hours' funding in York.
+Emma is a childminder in England and was one of the providers involved in the early implementation pilot of 30 hours' funding in York.
 She talks about how she has been able to offer 30 hours as part of her wider business plan.

 I aim to be as flexible as possible in delivering the 30 hours funding and am happy to offer the whole 30 hours where places allow.
 Currently I have two children using the funding.
 Both use their full entitlement, but not all of their 30 hours is taken with me, the children also attend a nursery and a preschool.